-Candidates can also check their score report at the BITS admission website on the next day of BITSAT 2020 exam.
+Candidates can also check their score reports at the BITS admission website on the next day of the BITSAT 2021 exam.
 Candidates must take a printout of their score report for any further usage.

 Candidates are informed that they would not be allowed to take the BITSAT exam again in the same year under any circumstance.

-Admissions into programs offered by different campuses of BITS is completely based on merit and the scores acquired by candidates in the BITSAT entrance exam.
+Admissions into programs offered by different campuses of BITS are completely based on merit and the scores acquired by candidates in the BITSAT entrance exam.

-In a situation wherein two or more candidates have the same BITSAT score, tie-breaker will done as per the below mentioned rules:
+In a situation wherein two or more candidates have the same BITSAT score, a tie-breaker will do as per the below-mentioned rules:

 1. Scores of candidates in Mathematics/Biology (For BPharm) subject in BITSAT will be considered for preparing the merit list.

-2. If the tie still exists, then the score of candidates in Physics section of BITSAT exam will be considered for preparing the merit list.
+2. If the tie still exists, then the score of candidates in the Physics section of the BITSAT exam will be considered for preparing the merit list.

-3. If the tie still exists then the score of candidates in Chemistry section of BITSAT 2019 would be taken into consideration.
+3. If the tie still exists then the score of candidates in the Chemistry section of BITSAT 2020 would be taken into consideration.